Functional Abilities and Performance Standards

-Students will need to demonstrate satisfactory application of these functions and competencies during their course of study in nursing.
-Students should consider their ability to demonstrate these functions and competencies when applying for admission to Mount Carmel College of Nursing.
+Students need to demonstrate satisfactory application of these functions and competencies during their course of study in nursing.

 The President/Dean of Mount Carmel College of Nursing reserves the right, as deemed necessary, to discipline a student for violation of College policies and standards, up to and including dismissal from the College.